-Claim payments will be made from the Self Insurance Fund for all claims against the City.
-Contributions to the Self Insurance Fund are calculated annually by taking into account premiums, claims history, the insured value of property and equipment, as well as the number of vehicles assigned to each department.
+Claim payments will be made from the Self-Insurance Fund for all claims against the City.
+Contributions to the Self-Insurance Fund are calculated annually by considering premiums, claims history, workers' compensation rates, and the insured value of property, equipment, and vehicles.

-Planned drawdown of the Self Insurance Fund balance below a minimum level will be permitted for operational purposes to cover extraordinary expenditures or to reduce the impact of increasing premiums or claims experience for workers' compensation or liability coverage.
-Reductions in the Self Insurance Fund balance are meant to be short term only and must be resolved through rate adjustments, implementation of a new permanent revenue source or reduction in expenditure levels.
+Reductions in the Self-Insurance Fund balance are meant to be short-term only and must be resolved through rate adjustments, implementation of a new permanent revenue source or reduction in expenditure levels.

-Surplus fund balance above the minimum level may be used to defer or reduce payments needed to support risk management operations.
+Surplus fund balance above the minimum level may be used to defer or reduce payments needed to support risk management operations or fund city-wide initiatives as necessary.